 Figure 4.
-Craphic User Interface (GUI) for Manual Control of the System. contact sensor information through the Track Detection
+Graphic User Interface (GUI) for Manual Control of the System. contact sensor information through the Track Detection

 Module (TDM).
 The decoded information is then sent to the Scheduler task for proces pipe.
-The Scan task performs this by calling the device driver function TRAINSCET-T returns the two bytes sent by the Marklin Track Detection Module.
+The Scan task performs this by calling the device driver function TRAINSGET-T returns the two bytes sent by the Marklin Track Detection Module.
 The first byte, t information for the first 8 sensors on the track.
 Tdm2 contains sensors 9 through 1 returned in tdm1 and tdm2 is accomplished by combining these two bytes into one wor comparing to 0x8000 in a for loop.
 A bit is on if the sensor has been tripped.
-If t sensors tripped, at least one of the trains has crossed more than two sensors since the process is executing too slowly to monitor the trains properly or that some har exception condition arises, the task immediately issues a TRAINSHALT() command.
+If the process is executing too slowly to monitor the trains properly or that some har exception condition arises, the task immediately issues a TRAINSHALT() command.
 This